 Our strategy is to primarily utilize cash flows from operations to meet our capital needs and contractual obligations.
-For the sixmonths ended June 30, 2015, we had negative operating cash flows.
-Management continually projects anticipated cash requirements and believes that cash from operating activities, together with cash on hand, should be sufficient to permit us to meet our operating obligations over the next twelve-month period, including, among other things, required semi-annual interest payments pursuant to the Notes, and capital expenditures.
+Management continually projects anticipated cash requirements and believes that cash from operating activities, together with cash on hand, should be sufficient to permit us to meet our operating obligations over the next twelve-month period, including, among other things, required semi-annual interest payments pursuant to the Notes and capital expenditures.